 State trooper candidates must be Montana residents (upon completion of academy training), they must be U.S. citizens, and they must be at least 18 years old.
 Other requirements include 20/30 corrected or uncorrected vision, absence of any felonies, and a willingness to relocate to any place in Montana.

 Law Enforcement Jobs in Montana: Sheriff’s Departments

-Cascade County: Some of the Cascade County Sheriff’s Department’s most popular public services are dog control and the issuance of concealed weapons permits.
-They also maintain birth and death records, and issue several types of permits.
-Sheriff’s deputies work closely with the Great Falls Police Department to ensure citizens and property can exist in peace.
-The deputy employment process includes passing a written exam and oral interview.
+Some of the Cascade County Sheriff’s Department’s most frequently performed public services include dog control and the issuance of concealed weapons permits.
+They also maintain birth and death records and issue several types of permits.
+Sheriff’s deputies work closely with the Great Falls Police Department to protect residents and their property.

 Police Jobs in Montana: Municipal Departments